 What is diabetic retinopathy?

 When a diabetic lives with uncontrolled blood sugar, blood vessels in the eyes can sustain damage.
 This damage is called diabetic retinopathy.
 The longer you have diabetes, especially if it is uncontrolled, the higher your chances of developing some form of diabetic retinopathy.
 At Patel Eye Associates in Edison, New Jersey, we can perform a thorough evaluation of your current vision to determine if you are at risk.

 Is diabetic retinopathy a serious condition?

 Yes.
 It is a very serious condition that can lead to retinal detachment, ocular hemorrhage, macular edema, cataracts, glaucoma and ultimately blindness.
 A diabetic’s risk is increased 25 times beyond that of a non-diabetic.
-Early diagnosis and treatment is crucial to saving your sight.
+Early diagnosis and treatment are crucial to saving your sight.